Sir George Power, 7th Baronet: Later years

 Over the following months, Power performed mostly in society concerts.
 In May 1881, he appeared in the operetta Incognito, by Henri Logé, and in July 1881, Power played Lieut. de Blanc-Mange in a short operetta, Out of Sight, by Frederick Clay and B. C. Stephenson.
 In August 1881, he created the role of Charles Lorrimore in the Edward Solomon and Henry Pottinger Stephens comic opera Claude Duval, at the Olympic Theatre, opposite Marion Hood, who had been his partner in The Pirates of Penzance.
 The production ran for only 54 performances, and Power left the production three days before it closed in October.

-Power then became a teacher of singing, continuing to make occasional appearances on the stage until he end of the century, mostly in concert and society events, and with Percy North's Operetta Company.
+Power then became a teacher of singing, continuing to make occasional appearances on the stage until the end of the century, mostly in concert and society events, and with Percy North's Operetta Company.
 In 1885 he played Colonel Sylvester at Hove in a new operetta, When One Door Shuts Another Opens by Harriet Young and Charles Thomas.
 His students included the Russian tenor Vladimir Rosing.

 When his elder brother Sir Adam Clayton Power (1844–1903) died, Power succeeded to his family's baronetcy as the seventh baronet of Kilfane.
 Together with Jessie Bond, Leonora Braham and Julia Gwynne, he was one of four artistes of the original D'Oyly Carte Opera Company who attended a reunion at the Savoy Hotel in 1914.
 The four then posed for a group photograph beside Arthur Sullivan Memorial in the Victoria Embankment Gardens.

 On 2 September 1915, by then in his late 60s, Power married Eva Gertrude Boulton (1864–1952), the daughter of family friend Sir Samuel Bagster Boulton and Sophia Louisa Cooper.
-There were no children, and the Power baronetcy ended on his death in 1928.
+There were no children, and the Power of Kilfane baronetcy ended on his death in 1928.

 Power died in Kensington, London, aged 81, and is buried in the Boulton Family Vault in Brookwood Cemetery.